MatthewSZhang/Intro_to_HPC/README.md

 If you need to request a lot of memory for your job - for example 250 Gigabytes per core - add the following lines to your job submission script:

 ```
-# Tell the sysytem to make use of the project containing the big memory nodes
+# Tell the system to make use of the project containing the big memory nodes
-#$ -P rse
+#$ -P rse-com6012
 # Ask for 250 Gigabytes per core
 #$ -l rmem=250G
 ```